Mustafanaji0413/webster00/README.md

 <br>
 <strong> <h3> Harry Dhillon </h3></strong>

-- My mentor thorught the entire program.
+- My mentor throughout the entire program.
 - - He has been a huge help and support throughout this project, not only to me but to countless other students.
 Takes time out of his day to help and respond to messages and has always been extremely courteous and respectful.